Table of Contents

 • Custom-built, using the SIS’s API to form a direct connection

-• Aggregators, like Edlink, which handle multiple SIS providers
+• Aggregators, like Edlink, which handles multiple SIS providers

 Each method has its tradeoffs, especially around access, effort, and data sync.
 For example, before a product can integrate with an SIS's API, the product needs the SIS's API key.
 This credential opens the "pathways/connections" to be able to start making requests.
 Or, before an edtech product begins an OAuth launch from an SIS instance, a token must be securely shared with the edtech product.
 This token comes from the learning institution and is tied to its specific SIS instance.
 Either way, an edtech company building an integration themselves has to think of the required relationships and secure transfers of relationships like these.
 Regardless, each method expands access to student information that wasn’t there before.